kernel-community/kernel/docs/module-5/prosocial-value.md

 1. **Measuring the unmeasured**: trust and positive sum resources, knowledge in particular.
 2. **Facilitating connection**: building for friendship formation, encouraging trade and fostering shared vulnerability.
-3. **Facilitating expression**: through [voting resources as economic tools](https://analytics.status.im/dapps/) and integrating social metrics with business success.
+3. **Facilitating expression**: through <a href="https://our.status.im/discover-a-brave-new-curve/" target="_blank">voting resources as economic tools</a> and integrating social metrics with business success.

 There are so many areas which you can use this initial exploration to dive into: group leveling; friendship resources; incentivizing generosity; nurture play; and expressive orthogonality through fashion.
 Ideally, we should aim to use the above prosocial design patterns to explore the space of positive sum resource design and public good design (see [Liberal Radicalism](../../module-4/liberal-radical/) as one example of such an exploration); to build better cognitive behaviour therapy systems and help manage social skill development across societies.